grab/engineering-blog/_posts/2023-09-22-scalable-lookalike-audiences.md

 In the dynamic world of digital advertising, the ability to quickly and efficiently reach the right audience is paramount and a key strategy is targeted advertising.
 As such, we have to constantly find ways to improve our current approach to creating lookalike audiences that impacts both advertisers and users.
 Some of the gaps we identified included:

-*   Long SLA for audience creation.
+*   **Long SLA** for audience creation.
 Earlier, the platform stored results on Segmentation Platform (SegP) and it took two working days to generate a lookalike audience list.
 This is because inserting a single audience into SegP took three times longer than generating the audience.
 Extended creation times impacted the effectiveness of advertising campaigns, as it limited the ability of advertisers to respond quickly to changing market dynamics.

-*   Low scalability.
+*   **Low scalability**.
 As the number of onboarded merchant-partners increased, the time and cost of generating lookalike audiences also increased proportionally.
 This limited the availability of lookalike audience generation for all advertisers, particularly those with large customer bases or rapidly changing audience profiles.

-*   Low updating frequency of lookalike audiences.
+*   **Low updating frequency** of lookalike audiences.
 With automated updates only occurring on a weekly basis, this increased the likelihood that audiences may become outdated and ineffective.
 This meant there was scope to further improve to help advertisers more effectively reach their campaign goals, by targeting individuals who fit the desired audience profile.

-*   High cost of creation.
+*   **High cost of creation**.
 The cost of producing one segment can add up quickly for advertisers who need to generate multiple audiences.
 This could impact scalability for advertisers as they could hesitate to effectively use multiple lookalike audiences in their campaigns.

 ## Solution